Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 Exchange Capital Management tailors its investment strategy to each client, factoring in their risk tolerance, cash flow needs, timeline until retirement and overall investment goals.
 The firm uses a wide range of securities.
 More specifically, it might recommend equity securities, mutual funds, exchange-traded funds (ETFs), fixed-income instruments, corporate debt securities, commercial paper, certificates of deposit (CDs), municipal securities, government securities and corporate debt obligations.

-Arbor Trust Wealth Advisors, LLC does not have a minimum account requirement.
-The firm’s client base is a mix of individuals, high-net-worth individuals, pension plans, charitable organizations and government entities.
-In total, it has just under $289 million in assets under management (AUM), and it works with almost 400 clients.
+Arbor Trust Wealth Advisors does not have a minimum account size requirement.
+The firm’s client base is a mix of non-high-net-worth individuals, high-net-worth individuals, pension plans, charitable organizations and government entities.

-Arbor Trust is a fee-based firm, meaning some advisors may earn commissions from certain securities transactions or insurance product sales.
-This creates a potential conflict of interest, but the firm is bound by fiduciary duty to act in your best interest at all times.
+Arbor Trust is a fee-based firm, meaning some advisors may earn commissions from certain securities transactions.
+This can create a potential conflict of interest, but the firm is bound by fiduciary duty to act in your best interest at all times.

 The firm provides both investment management and financial planning services to its clients, along with consulting for retirement plans and independent manager selection.
 Financial planning typically touches on topics like retirement planning, education planning, Social Security & Medicare planning, estate planning, philanthropy planning, cash flow planning, generational wealth transfer and insurance planning.